• Item: Railway / School Wall Clock

 In the early 2000s, the company’s workshops and head office relocated to Leytron, where they remain to this day.
 The West End Watch Company continues to be active in Saudi Arabia, the United Arab Emirates, Tibet, Nepal, Bhutan and western China.

-This chiming wall clock was designed for use in public buildings such as schools or railway stations within the British colonies; therefore its reliability and quality of construction were paramount.
+This clock was designed for use in public buildings such as schools or railway stations within the British colonies; therefore, its reliability and quality of construction were paramount.
 This clock is of very good quality and it was constructed prior to wartime restrictions being imposed regarding materials; therefore no costs were spared in its construction.

-This chiming wall clock has been sympathetically restored to a high standard and is now in good working order.
+This striking wall clock has been sympathetically restored to a high standard and is now in good working order.
 Nominal old use marks to the case and tin dial but nothing significant considering the age of the item.
 The mahogany case is in good condition.
-The mahogany case has been French polished.
-The clock retains its original painted tin dial.
+The mahogany case has been French polished and the tin dial painted.
 The brass-hinged bezel is in good working order, with some movement in the hinge.
 The bezel-locking latch is present and working and prevents the bezel from opening.
 The mechanism is original; it has been cleaned and serviced and is in good working order, keeping good time.
 As we are confident that you will have no problems with the mechanism, we offer a 2-year UK warranty whereby if there were a mechanical problem with the clock, we would collect it free of charge from you, have it repaired and returned free of charge to you.
 We also offer a 14-day UK returns policy if you were not happy with it or wanted to return it for any reason.
-Please also note, this clock has the original mechanism; it has not been replaced with a cheaper devaluing electrical battery operated kit that you see on some clocks.
+Please also note, this clock has the original mechanism; it has not been replaced with a cheaper devaluing electrical battery-operated kit that you see on some clocks.